Bailey-Moir/vault/Computer Science/Algorithm Analysis/Algorithm.md

   - atom
   - comp
 ---
-A computational procedure for solving a problem.
+An *algorithm* is a computational procedure for solving a problem.